Miss Rahila Zakir FRCOphth

 Video tele-consultations are available and can be arranged flexibly.

-During the coronavirus pandemic we continue to take health and safety precautions for our patients and our team.
-Consultations are done via video wherever possible, and face to face clinics have resumed.
+As we come out of the coronavirus pandemic we continue to take health and safety precautions for our patients and our team.
+Face to face clinics have resumed.
 High standards of protection and disinfection are maintained during and between consultations.
-Rahila will be wearing a mask and gloves, the equipment is cleaned between patients, and appointments have been spread out to minimise crowding – waiting rooms are relatively empty and 1-2m social distancing is maintained in public spaces.
+Rahila will be wearing a mask, the equipment is cleaned between patients, and appointments have been spread out to minimise crowding.

 Meet your surgeon